Last updated June 3, 2024.

 Using PMR as a Relaxation Warm-Up

-Oddly, some people feel more anxious when they first begin meditating or doing relaxation exercises, but muscle relaxation can help.
+Oddly, some people feel more anxious when they first begin meditating or doing relaxation exercises, but muscle relaxation can help with that.

 Guided Muscle Relaxation Exercises